replicate/cog-triton/README.md

 Notice how we reference the build script located at [examples/gpt/gpt-medium-build-config.yaml](examples/gpt/gpt-medium-build-config.yaml) below.

 > [!Note]
-> Even though we are making a request to the "prediction" endpoint of the cog server below, we are not making a prediction.
+> Even though we are making a request to the "prediction" endpoint of the cog server below, we are not making a _model prediction_.
 Instead, we are abusing the machinery of cog that allows us to run arbitrary code in [predict.py](predict.py) to build/compile a model with TRT-LLM.
+The input to this prediction is the config file that specifies how we want the compiled engine to be built, and the output is the compiled engine's files.

 ```
 curl -s -X POST \